pypose/pypose/examples/module/imu/readme.md

 ## Prepare Dataset

 * Download KITTI IMU sample data [2011_09_26.zip](https://github.com/pypose/IMU_preintegration/releases/download/Kitti/2011_09_26.zip).
-* Extract the file to any folder, here we call it [DATAROOT], so that it looks like:
+* Extract the file to any folder `DATAROOT`, so that it looks like:

         DATAROOT
             ├── 2011_09_26